pszemraj/vid2cleantxt/README.md

 -   _Note: the github link in the reqs above downloads the spaCy model `en_core_web_sm` as part of the setup/installation process so you don't have to manually type `python -m spacy download en_core_web_sm` into the terminal to be able to run the code.
 More on this is described on spaCy's website [here](https://spacy.io/usage/models#production)_

+If you encounter warnings/errors that mention ffmpeg, please download the latest version of FFMPEG from their website [here](https://www.ffmpeg.org/download.html) and ensure it is added to PATH.
 ## My computer crashes once it starts running the wav2vec2 model:

 Try passing a lower `--chunk-len <INT>` when calling `vid2cleantxt/transcribe.py`.
 Until you get to really small intervals (say &lt; 8 seconds) each audio chunk can be treated as approximately independent as they are different sentences.